 A total of 519 million BDT has been approved for humanitarian projects in the Rohingya camps within the last three months.
-This represents a substantial financial commitment to addressing the needs of the camp population.
+The major portion of the fund belongs to International NGOs.

-- International NGOs Dominance: 44.4% of projects with 63.6% of funding. - National NGOs: Projects 50.8% but funding 33.9% - Local NGOs: Severely Underfunded, projects 4.8% but fund only 2.5%.
+International NGOs Dominance: 44.4% of projects with 63.6% fund.

+National NGOs: Projects 50.8% but funding 33.9% Local NGOs: Severely Underfunded, projects 4.8% but fund only 2.5%.